 5. The gNB-CU sends a UE CONTEXT MODIFICATION REQUEST message to the source gNB-DU including the information related to early sync and the LTM configuration ID mapping list for the accepted target candidate cell(s).
 The gNB-CU may send the updated CSI resource configuration to the source gNB-DU.

-6. The source gNB-DU responds with a UE CONTEXT MODIFICATION RESPONSE message which includes an updated lower layer configuration, e.g., containing the updated CSI report configuration of the source cell.
+6. The source gNB-DU responds with a UE CONTEXT MODIFICATION RESPONSE message which includes an updated lower layer configuration, e.g., containing the updated CSI report configuration of the source cell, and includes the L1 execution conditions for initial conditional intra-CU LTM, which is generated by the initial source cell to trigger the subsequent intra-CU LTM for the candidate cell.

-7. The gNB-CU may send a UE CONTEXT MODIFICATION REQUEST message to the candidate gNB-DU(s) containing the information for subsequent LTM or for updating the configurations of candidate cells.
+7. The gNB-CU may send a UE CONTEXT MODIFICATION REQUEST message to the candidate gNB-DU(s) containing the information for subsequent conditional intra-CU LTM or for updating the configurations of candidate cells.
 The gNB-CU may also provide the lower layer part of the reference configuration to the candidate gNB-DU(s).

 8. The candidate gNB-DU responds with a UE CONTEXT MODIFICATION RESPONSE message including the updated lower layer configuration, e.g., containing the updated CSI report configuration of the candidate gNB-DU.

-NOTE 2: Step 7 may also be triggered after step 19, or after step 22 by implementation for subsequent LTM.
+NOTE 2: Step 7 may also be triggered after step 19, or after step 22 by implementation for subsequent conditional intra-CU LTM.

-9. The gNB-CU sends a DL RRC MESSAGE TRANSFER message to the source gNB-DU, which includes the generated RRCReconfiguration message with the LTM configuration.
+9. The gNB-CU sends a DL RRC MESSAGE TRANSFER message to the source gNB-DU, which includes the generated RRCReconfiguration message containing both L1 execution condition and L3 execution condition with the subsequent conditional intra-CU LTM configuration.

 10. The source gNB-DU forwards the received RRCReconfiguration message to the UE.